-PARTIES

-- 13. Plaintiff Jake Sieber is a resident of the State of Texas.
-Plaintiff purchased Closed-System E-Vapor products, including devices and pods, directly from JLI during the relevant period.
-Plaintiff created an account with JLI on Juul.com before August 8, 2018.
-Plaintiff continues to purchase Closed-System E-Vapor products, including devices and pods, from JLI, and intends to continue doing so in the future.
-Plaintiff was, and continues to be, injured in connection with his purchases during the Class Period as a result of Defendants' anticompetitive and unlawful agreements alleged herein. - 14.
-Plaintiff David Clark, Jr. is a resident of the State of Colorado.
-Plaintiff purchased Closed-System E-Vapor products, including devices and pods, directly from JLI during the relevant period.
-Plaintiff created an account with JLI on Juul.com before August 8, 2018.
-Plaintiff continues to purchase Closed-System E-Vapor products, including devices and pods, from JLI, and intends to continue doing so in the future.
-Plaintiff was, and continues to be, injured in connection with his purchases during the Class Period as a result of Defendants' anticompetitive and unlawful agreements alleged herein. - 15.
-Plaintiff John Braswell is a resident of the State of Ohio.
-Plaintiff purchased Closed-System E-Vapor products, including devices and pods, directly from JLI during the relevant period.
-Plaintiff created an account with JLI on Juul.com before August 8, 2018.
-Plaintiff continues to purchase Closed-System E-Vapor products, including devices and pods, directly from JLI, and intends to continue doing so in the future.
-Plaintiff was, and continues to be, injured in connection with his purchases during the Class Period as a result of Defendants' anticompetitive and unlawful agreements alleged herein. - 16.
-Plaintiff Steve Jax is a resident of the State of Arizona.
-Plaintiff purchased Closed-System E-Vapor products, including devices and pods, directly from JLI during the relevant period.
-Plaintiff created an account with JLI on Juul.com before August 8, 2018.
-Plaintiff had continued to purchase Closed-System E-Vapor products, including devices and pods, directly from JLI, until 2019.
-Plaintiff was injured in connection with his purchases during the Class Period as a result of Defendants' anticompetitive and unlawful agreements alleged herein.
+13. Plaintiff Jake Sieber is a resident of the State of Texas.
+Sieber purchased Closed-System E-Vapor products, including devices and pods, directly from JLI during the relevant period.
+Sieber created an account with JLI on Juul.com before August 8, 2018.
+Sieber did not agree to arbitrate his claims against JLI.
+Sieber was injured in connection with his purchases during the Class Period as a result of Defendants' anticompetitive and unlawful agreements alleged herein.

+14. Plaintiff Devin Black is a resident of the State of New York.
+Black purchased Closed System E-Vapor products, including devices and pods, directly from JLI during the relevant period.
+Black created an account with JLI on Juul.com before August 8, 2018.
+Black did not agree to arbitrate his claims against JLI.
+Black was injured in connection with his purchases during the Class Period as a result of Defendants' anticompetitive and unlawful agreements alleged herein.

+15. Plaintiff Robert Thompson is a resident of the State of Florida.
+Thompson purchased Closed System E-Vapor products, including devices and pods, directly from JLI during the relevant period.
+Thompson created an account with JLI on Juul.com before August 8, 2018.
+Thompson did not agree to arbitrate his claims against JLI.
+Thompson was injured in connection with his purchases during the Class Period as a result of Defendants' anticompetitive and unlawful agreements alleged herein.